Zephyr-jdr/Ink-Stone/README.md

 #  Ink & Stone

-> A collaborative PC & NPC wiki for your Stonetop campaign.
+> A collaborative PC & NPC wiki for your TTRPG campaign.
 > No account needed.
 Works offline.
 Graph view included.

 ---

 ## What is this?

-Ink & Stone is a shared character wiki built for **Stonetop** (and any TTRPG game with a rich cast of recurring faces).
+Ink & Stone is a shared character wiki built for any **TTRPG** game with a rich cast of recurring faces.

 Your group joins a shared space with an invite code and password.
 Everyone can create and edit character sheets, link characters with typed relationships, and explore the whole cast as an interactive graph — like Obsidian, but for your table.